isomerpages/isomerpages-govtech/media/technews/_posts/2016-12-05-why-kids-should-consider-coding.md

 “Increasingly, most aspects of work, life and fun are tied inseparably to programming.
 If it is their thing, then they will have a chance to literally invent the future.”

----

-Image credit

-1. All photos courtesy of Mr Hardi Ismail (MSO)
-And that, ladies and gentlemen, is why GovTech believes in inspiring children to explore coding.